hykhang126/COMP376_CandyRush/README.md

 ## Level, tile, and candy design
 2 levels according to the assignment.

-1 extra levels with random chances and blocks dropping down to fill the gap.
+1 extra level with random chances and blocks dropping down to fill the gap.

 ## Tile-matching mechanics
 Vertical and horizontal.